 I recently watched a Brookstone associate milling around the store while several shoppers picked up gadgets and tried them as he impassively looked on.
 That guy didn’t care to engage a shopper or sell the merchandise.
 He figured - wrongly - the merchandise could sell itself.

-What Brookstone didn’t and doesn’t understand is they are in the wants business, not the needs business.
+What Brookstone didn’t understand is they are in the wants business, not the needs business.

 Wants take a lot more work...

 Many of your products are wants too.

 That means you must have a retail sales process that engages a shopper sufficiently to lower their guard to consider the upgraded model, the extravagant gift, the full outfit.

 Consumers guard themselves and crow about how smart they are they didn’t pay full price for something or how they saw something on sale and grabbed it.

 But price is not what sells wants; people do.